agsb/wirewp/README.md

         |           |           |           |
         +-----------+-----------+-----------+x36

 ```

 1. Place the bigger DIP at top and center, and move the others around
 2. Place small passives on a DIP
 3. Place capacitors 100nF Voltage to GND, for each DIP internaly to pins of DIP

-PS.
 Better way, using a script to do the distance "pin to pin", with a coordenate system of isles on board.

 ### Script Way